 Excuse me.

-The lowest problem, the problem with viewing it that way, though, Sean, is that there is historical comparisons that are really important for us to do.
+The problem of viewing it that way, though, Sean, is that there is historical comparisons that are really important for us to do.

 How do economies normally behave coming off of recessions, including very severe ones?

-And the re the re the reality is, and I'm I'm saying this as apolitical as I possibly can.
+And the reality is, and I'm saying this as apolitical as I possibly can.

 The statement that you have just said about the weakest recovery was only true for the three years following the recession.